Rust Documentation

 |---|---|

-aranet-types | Platform-agnostic types shared between native and WASM |
+aranet-types | Platform-agnostic types shared across all crates |

 aranet-core | Core BLE library with device discovery, readings, and settings |